artomweb/flowerPattern/README.md

 # A flower pattern in P5Js

-## Two virsions in two different branches:
+## Two versions in two different branches:

-### A quadraticVertex approach, which is more star like
+### A quadratic vertex approach, which is more star like

 ![Stars](imgs/stars.png)